paulbaumgarten/pbaumgarten.com/igcse-compsci/unit-2-algorithms.md

 ## 08: Trace tables

+* Read 9.5 Using trace tables and 9.6 Identifying and correcting errors

 Trace tables are a manual tool for testing and correcting an algorithm.

 They are a table where you manually walk through each line of your algorithm, calculating the value of each variable as you go.
 Every varible gets it's own column, and you add a new row for every new step of program execution.